ORNL/developer.ornl.gov/_posts/2022-10-13-containers.md

 that load the libraries and executables present in `/etc/singularity/*liblist.conf` into your container from the host.
 They are not magic, however.
 As we can see from the examples above, they rely on building your containerized applications on top of ABI-compatible versions of libraries on the host.
-For Summit and Frontier, the base images above accomplish this.
+For Summit (podman for ppc64le arch) and Crusher/Frontier (docker or sylabs builder for x86_64 compatible zen3), the base images above accomplish this.